-- 3. Dissemination limitations-an authorized individual may disseminate UCNI only to a person who is eligible for routine access to UCNI and is briefed to handle UCNI.
-The Company will provide briefing to Seller personnel in the handling of UCNI documents prior to handling by Seller personnel. - I. CUI Access - 1.
-A person accessing CUI documents shall be a U.S. citizen.
-If a foreign national has a "need to know" CUI information, Seller shall obtain approval from the Company before supplying this information. - 2.
-An authorized individual may disseminate CUI to an individual who has been briefed by the Company for handling and processing CUI. - J. Paper Documents, Materials, and Equipment - 1.
-Store UCNI and CUI to preclude unauthorized viewing and disclosure.
-If an area is neither controlled nor guarded, UCNI and CUI documents, material, or equipment shall be stored in a locked container or locked room, which has been certified by the Company, to which only individuals authorized for routine access to UCNI or CUI have entry. - 2.
-Reproduction of UCNI/CUI shall be limited to the minimum number of copies necessary to carry out official duties.
+- 1. A person accessing OUO documents shall be a U.S. citizen.
+If a foreign national has a "need to know" OUO information, Seller shall obtain approval from the Company before supplying this information. - 2.
+An authorized individual may disseminate OUO to an individual who has been briefed by the Company for handling and processing OUO. - J. Paper Documents, Materials, and Equipment - 1.
+Store UCNI and OUO to preclude unauthorized viewing and disclosure.
+If an area is neither controlled nor guarded, UCNI and OUO documents, material, or equipment shall be stored in a locked container or locked room, which has

+- been certified by the Company, to which only individuals authorized for routine access to UCNI or OUO have entry. - 2.
+Reproduction of UCNI/OUO shall be limited to the minimum number of copies necessary to carry out official duties.
 Reproduced copies shall be protected in the same manner as the original document including labeling and UCNI cover sheets (available from the STR upon request).
-Copy machine malfunctions shall be cleared and all paper paths checked for UCNI/CUI material.
-Completion of reproduction shall be followed by processing three (3) blank sheets through equipment.
-Reproduction of UCNI and CUI may be performed on Seller owned or managed digital equipment including digital copiers under Seller control.
-The Company shall approve reproduction of UCNI and CUI material by a commercial reproduction provider not wholly owned by Seller prior to reproduction. - 3.
-Transmission of UCNI or CUI matter shall be by means that preclude unauthorized disclosure or dissemination. - 4.
-The following applies to documents transmitted outside an approved facility: - a) Documents marked as UCNI or CUI shall be packaged in a single, opaque envelope or wrapping.
+Copy machine malfunctions shall be cleared and all paper paths checked for UCNI/OUO material.
+Completion of reproduction shall be followed by processing three blank sheets through equipment.
+Reproduction of UCNI and OUO may be performed on Seller owned or managed digital equipment including digital copiers under Seller control.
+The Company shall approve reproduction of UCNI and OUO material by a commercial reproduction provider not wholly owned by Seller prior to reproduction. - 3.
+Transmission of UCNI or OUO matter shall be by means that preclude unauthorized disclosure or dissemination. - 4.
+The following applies to documents transmitted outside an approved facility: - Documents marked as UCNI or OUO shall be packaged in a single, opaque envelope or wrapping.
 The envelope shall be sealed and marked TO BE OPENED BY ADDRESSEE ONLY. - b) Any of the following U.S. mail methods may be used: Express, Certified, or Registered Mail. - c) Any commercial carrier using a signature service may be used. - d) An authorized individual may hand carry the matter as long as he/she can control access. - 5.
-The following applies to matter transmitted within an approved facility:

-- a) A standard distribution envelope, such as the U.S. Government Messenger Envelope or equivalent, may be used. - b) An authorized individual may hand carry the matter as long as he/she can control access including preventing visual access to others not authorized. - NOTE: Provide written notification to the STR stating what documents Seller destroyed.
-UCNI and CUI documents shall be returned to the Company unless prior approval for destruction is obtained from the Company. - K. Destruction
+The following applies to matter transmitted within an approved facility: - a) A standard distribution envelope, such as the U.S. Government Messenger Envelope or equivalent, may be used. - An authorized individual may hand carry the matter as long as he/she can control access including preventing visual access to others not authorized.